NexusNull/ALBot/README.md

 If you have questions and/or suggestions please refer to [repo](https://github.com/NexusNull/bot-web-interface).
 If fetch is set to true it will fetch your character data on the next run.
 This means previous entries in bots will be overwritten.

-By default the bot will connect to the server, fetch the data for all available characters, and then close again.
+By default the bot will connect to the server, fetch the data for all available characters and then close again.
 After the fetch is complete, you can edit the CODE script that is run for each character and the server it should connect to.

 The character name is irrelevant when running ALBot.
 The bot will use the character id to identify the character and only refer to its name if the id is missing.